All-Tackle World Records For Lake Trout

 Non-Angling Activities and Options

-While fishing is still the biggest draw to the north in the summer time, Plummer’s can book you on many adventures in the Arctic including hunting for exotic big game like Musk Ox, floating the Coppermine River in rafts, canoeing endless rivers in the Great Bear Lake watershed and kayaking the fresh water ocean we call Great Bear Lake amongst the shelter of the islands of the McTavish Arm from the old frontier outpost of Cameron Bay through the archipelago past the 1930’s mine site at Port Radium to our Arctic Circle Lodge.
+While fishing is still the biggest draw to the north in the summertime, Plummer’s can book you on many adventures in the Arctic.
+These include hunting for exotic big game like Musk Ox, floating the Coppermine River in rafts, canoeing endless rivers in the Great Bear Lake watershed and kayaking the freshwater ocean we call Great Bear Lake.
+This lake is amongst the shelter of the islands of the McTavish Arm from the old frontier outpost of Cameron Bay through the archipelago past the 1930’s mine site at Port Radium to our Arctic Circle Lodge.
 Plummer’s can also organize targeted wildlife photography tours.
 Wildlife sightings are common including migrating caribou as some times of the year, muskox herds, moose, grizzly bears, multiple varieties of raptors, wolves and many other species.
-You might even stumble on a century old teepee.
+You might even stumble on a century-old teepee.